Ralim/IronOS/Documentation/Menu.md

 ## Settings Mode

-This menu allows you to cycle through all the options and set custom values.
+This mode allows you to cycle through all the options and set custom values.
 The menu is arranged so that the most often used settings are first.

 - The rear button (`-/B`) cycles through the main options.